Frequently Asked Questions

 - What rate do I use for fringe benefits for personnel in my proposal?

 For fiscal years beginning after July 1, 2007, the fringe benefit rate varies with regards to personnel.
-Please contact DeLaine Samples (x2627) or Chiquita Porter (x2801) for the actual rate for your budget.
+Please contact x2801 for the individualized fringe rate for your budget.

 - Can I use unrecovered or waived indirect costs as cost sharing in my grant?

 No. Although 2 CFR 700.10 states, " Unrecovered indirect costs, including indirect costs on cost sharing or matching may be included as part of cost sharing or matching,."
 Mercer University does not have prior approval from our cognizant agency, The Office of Naval Research (ONR), to categorize unrecovered indirect costs as cost sharing or matching.

 - What is Mercer University's National Science Foundation (NSF) Awardee Organization Code?

 Mercer University's NSF Awardee Organization Code is 0015800000.

 - What is Mercer University's Institutional Profile Number (IPF) for the National Institute's of Health?

 Mercer University- Institutional Profile Number (IPF) for NIH is 1477803.

 - Whom do I contact if my proposal involves the use of human subjects?